bc3tech/yaap/README.md

 When a User sends a chat completion request to the Orchestrator, the Orchestrator sends the User's prompt along with the list of tools (experts) to the LLM.
 The LLM then generates a response based on the User's prompt and the available tools.

 Explore the [samples](samples/README.md) area of this repo for example implementations of YAAP using different protocols.

+## No LLM Training or Referencing Clause

+As stated in the [LICENSE](LICENSE):

+The source code in this repository is licensed for use by human developers only.
+Use of this code, its structure, logic, or documentation for the purposes of training, fine-tuning, or referencing by any machine learning model—including but not limited to large language models (LLMs)—is strictly prohibited.

+This includes:
+- Direct ingestion of code into datasets used for model training or evaluation
+- Embedding or indexing for retrieval-augmented generation (RAG) systems
+- Use in prompt engineering, code synthesis, or automated code generation tools

+Exceptions may be granted only with explicit, written permission from the repository owner.

+Violation of this clause may constitute unauthorized use under applicable copyright law.